TesteurManiak/red-jingle-repo/README.md

-Filled either in whole or major part with jingles ripped from the 3DS.
+Filled either in whole or major part with jingles ripped from video game consoles.
 For use with Cocoon.

 To add, open the Settings by double-pressing Start, move to "Library & Data"